-The Sunshine Coast Equine Hospital is under construction and is expected to open early 2026.
+The Sunshine Coast Equine Hospital is now open and taking on patients.

-Located just minutes from the Bruce Highway, the Sunshine Coast Equine Hospital will provide expert equine veterinary care.
+Located just minutes from the Bruce Highway, the Sunshine Coast Equine Hospital provides expert equine veterinary care.

 Main Building

-The main building of the hospital will feature a surgery suite with two theatres enabling us to offer a range of elective procedures as well as emergency surgery.
+The main building of the hospital features a surgery suite with two theatres enabling us to offer a range of elective procedures as well as emergency surgery.

 Three intensive care stalls round out the facilities in our main building enabling the close monitoring of critical care patients.